b-it-bots/mas_industrial_robotics/README.md

 ```
 rviz2
 ```
-* Once the rviz is open, load the `plane_det.rviz` to view the input pointcloud and the detected plane (in red color).
+* Once the rviz is open, load the `/home/vamsi/mir_object_recognition/src/mir_object_recognition/ros/rviz/mir_object_recognition.rviz` to view the recognized objects and their poses.

 > More details about the concepts, issues and resources can be found on the wiki page.